CantBeSubh/DeepLynx/README.md

 ```
 docker compose up --build
 ```
-The default credentials in `.env_sample`, which should be set in `.env`, are set to connect to the composed database automatically for rapid deployment.
+PostgreSQL databse connection credentials are set in `docker-compose.yaml` and the default values are set to connect to the composed database automatically for rapid deployment.

-## Local Setup
+## Local Developmental Setup

-Regardless of your postgres database setup either below or otherwise, you must immediately update your `.env` variables to accomodate your specific postgres and development environment.
-This includes likely changing your postgres database hostname to `localhost` as well as associated passwords.
+### First Step
+* Environment variables:
+   * Either rename the file `.env_sample` in the root directory to `.env`, or:
+      1. Create a new file named `.env` in the root directory.
+      2. Copy the contents of `.env_sample` to `.env`.

+Once you have a `.env` file, be sure to periodically check `.env_sample` for updates as they won't automatically apply to your `.env`.

 1. PostgreSQL Setup:
     * Native Install: